In this article, you will learn

 2.5.
 Production Job Operations

-In the category Production Job Operations, you will find all Operations that can be used to create a Production Job from the processed print data.
+In the Production Job Operations category, you will find all Operations that can be used to create a Production Job from the processed print data.
 In this process, Print Items are merged into a Production Job so that the final job is ready for rendering.
 The following Operations are currently available for this purpose:

-- Operation "Create Production Job for Tracks" – this Operation allows you to define the tracks, i.e. which Print Item should be printed at which position within the track.
+- Operation "Create Production Job for Tracks" – this Operation allows you to define the tracks and specify which Print Item should be printed at which position within a track.
 A separate Production Job is created for each track.

 2.6.
 Output Operations

-In the category Output Operations, you will find all Operations that can be used to output print data or the entire Automation Job.
+In the Output Operations category, you will find all Operations that can be used to output print data or the entire Automation Job.
 The following Operation is currently available:

-- Operation "Send to Printer" – this operation is used to prepare the print file or the entire Production Job for rendering and to send it to the printer.
-It can also be used to mirror and rotate the print data for output.
+- Operation "Send to Printer" – this operation can be used to prepare the print file or the entire Production Job for rendering and to send it to the printer.
+This Operation also allows you to mirror and rotate the print data for output.

 2.7.
 Export Operations

-In the category Export Operations, you will find all Operations used to export information – such as Ink Consumption Reports, Spot Color Reports, Mounting Reports, or Print Items.
+In the Export Operations category, you will find all Operations that can be used to export information – such as Imposition Reports, Ink Consumption Reports, Spot Color Reports, Mounting Instruction Reports, or Print Items.
 The following Operations are currently available:

 - Operation "Export Imposition Report" – this Operation exports the Imposition Report.
-A prerequisite is that an Imposition must have been created beforehand.
-This report contains all information about the Imposition, the placed Print Items, and their respective positions within the Imposition.
-One report is generated for each Production Job.
-Therefore, if multiple Production Jobs are created, multiple Imposition Reports will also be exported.
+The prerequisite is that an Imposition has been created beforehand.
+This report contains all information about the Imposition, the placed Print Items, and their placement within the Imposition.
+The report is generated for each Production Job.
+Therefore, if multiple Production Jobs are created, multiple Imposition Reports are exported acccordingly.

-- Operation "Export Mounting Instruction" – this operation exports a Mounting Instruction required for creating a Tiling.
-This Operation can only be used if a Tiling is created within the Production Configuration.
+- Operation "Export Mounting Instruction" – this operation exports Mounting Instructions required for creating a Tiling.
+This Operation can only be applied if a Tiling is created within the Production Configuration.

 - Operation "Export Print Item" – this Operation exports the Print Item that was processed as part of the Automation.
-The output is generated based on the defined settings and may include different output formats or target systems depending on the configuration.
+The output is based on the defined settings and can include different output formats or target systems depending on the configuration.

 - Operation "Export Spot Color Report" – this operation creates and exports a Spot Color Report for the Print Item, providing an overview of the Spot Colors contained in the Print Item.

-- Operation "Export Ink Consumption Report" – this Operation creates and exports an Ink Consumption Report for the Print Item, which can be used as a basis for the calculation and post-calculation of ink costs.
+- Operation "Export Ink Consumption Report" – this Operation creates and exports an Ink Consumption Report for the Print Item, which can be used as a basis for calculating and post-calculating ink costs.

 Article Update: $PRODUCT_NAME_WORKFLOW 2.0.0 – 04/2026